CyrusMoreno/alpacas-r-socute/index.md

 #### Cleaning the data

-Our data contains daily activity logs which includes number of steps done, how long the user asleep in minutes, weight tracker and Calories burned.
-I downloaded the files put the daily , per minutes and per hour tracker files into different folders.
-I pullout the files and noted what data it contains.
+Our data contains daily activity logs which includes number of steps, total sleep in minutes, a weight tracker and total calories burnt.

-I want to see what the calorie vs total steps
+Downloaded the data unto my hard drive.

+Organize and put them into different folders.

+We start with things that user keeps track daily: Calorie, total steps and Sleep.
+Then will check weight, heart rate and type of activity.
 ```
 library('readr')
 library('dplyr')
 library('tidyverse')
 ```
-> load data cleaning, ggplot and readr libraries
+> I already installed this libraries before. load the libraries for Cleaning

+> I like to use read_csv function instead of just the read.csv

 ```
 setwd("C:/Case Study 2/daily")